 Cell membranes are made up of two layers of lipids (fats) and are peppered with protein molecules.
 If you were to zoom in on a cell membrane it would look something like this.

-Remember though, in real life this would all be in three dimensions and moving, as this animation demonstrates.
+Remember though, in real life this would all be in three dimensions and moving.

 Cell membranes are often described as being selectively permeable and this is a result of their structure.
 The two layers of lipids will only allow small molecules or other fatty molecules to pass through easily.
 If anything else is to get across it will need another method.
 For most molecules this will involve the proteins in the membrane.
 These proteins allow the cell to control which of these molecules can pass across and when.

 The simplest way for substances to cross the membrane is by diffusion.
 All particles have a certain amount of energy.
 Gas particles have more energy than liquid particles, which in turn have more energy than solid particles.
 Gas and liquid particles are therefore constantly moving at random.
 As a result, gas or liquid particles will always diffuse from a region of high concentration to a region of low concentration until an equilibrium is reached.
 You know this already.
 If someone sprays some perfume in a room, to begin with there is a high concentration of the perfume particles next to the sprayer and they can smell it strongly, but no one else in the room will be able to smell it as there will be a low concentration of the perfume everywhere else.
 The perfume particles will be moving at random in the air and will diffuse from the area of high concentration to the areas of low concentration until there is an equal concentration throughout the room and everyone will be able to smell the perfume equally.
 No one had to do anything to make this happen, it just happens.
 It is a passive process.